xssnick/ton-deep-doc/ADNL-TCP-Liteserver.md

 ## ADNL TCP + Liteserver
 This is the lower level protocol on which all interaction in the TON network is built, it can work on top of any protocol, but is most often used on top of TCP and UDP.
 UDP is used for communication between nodes, and TCP is used for communication with lite servers.

-Now we will analyze ADNL running over TCP and learn how to interact with light servers directly.
+Now we will analyze ADNL running over TCP and learn how to interact with lite servers directly.

 In the TCP version of ADNL, network nodes use public keys ed25519 as addresses and establish a connection using a shared key obtained using the Elliptic Curve Diffie-Hellman procedure - ECDH.